linrongbin16/giturlparser.lua/README.md

 > [!IMPORTANT]
 >
-> If there's only 1 slash, the `org` component is missing.
+> If there's only 1 slash, the `org` component is omitted.

 ### `parse`